samuelcalderon-sec/soc-analyst-portfolio/README.md

 ## 👨‍💻 About Me

-Aspiring SOC Analyst with hands-on experience in incident response, network traffic analysis, and threat detection.
+SOC Analyst with hands-on experience in incident response, network traffic analysis, and threat detection.

 Focused on practical cybersecurity skills including: